paufiol/AnotherSmallEngine/README.md

 * DevIL
 ****
 ## Innovations
-* **Style Window:** *(top right)* The bottom part of it is just summoned by ImGui, but the top section is custom.
+**Style Window:** *(top right)* The bottom part of it is just summoned by ImGui, but the top section is custom.
 It allows for picking of a hue via slider plus three main colors in which you can change the Value/Saturation.
 This is a significantly quicker, and more visually cohesive way to change the theme for ImGui.

+Another feature is the possibility of changing the debug colours for anything drawn in direct mode.
+This one is not made with aesthetics in mind, accesibility is the main goal (One of our 3rd year colleagues is colorblind, and I would like him to not have issues when working together.)
+Allowing the user to change colors can help them better understand the info displayed.

-The ultimate goal would be to serialise it.
+The ultimate goal would be to serialise it and store it, which hasn't been done because that would be a large time sink, and other core features were not achieved.
+If the idea is well received I would like to invest some further time into it.